yokowasis/cwp-wp-installer/README.md

-# Worpdress Installer, Custom Module for Centos Web Panel
+# Worpdress Installer, CWP Module
 Centos Web Panel Custom Module For Installing Wordpress

 ##How to install